sadikurrahamanfahim/khuda_Lagche/README.md

 # Khuda Lagche!(An online Food Delivery Android Application)
-This is Food delivery App focesed on UI design.
+A Food delivery Android Application mainly focused on UI peinciples.

+Want to use the app!
+Download the apk file and install on your device and you will be good to go.
 User can visit all the item and see it's price without even login.
-It is UI focyused food application which will make you hungry and will make you buy.
+It is UI focused android application which was built in learning purpose.